A theorem concerning Fourier transforms: A survey: Hardy's uncertainty principle and real variable arguments

 \section{Hardy's uncertainty principle and real variable arguments}

 A natural question arises: Is there a real variable proof of Hardy's uncertainty principle?
-The search of this proof is what has motivated several relevant results concerning the impact of Hardy's paper in this century.
-Independently and almost simultaneously we find two connections to this fact.
+The search for this proof is what has motivated several relevant results concerning the impact of Hardy's paper.
+Independently and almost simultaneously we find two related results.